ShuVision/minconfounded_chapter/code supplement/readme.txt

 cpp_functions.R				A few C++ functions to help speed up matrix
 							algebra in R.

-normality_functions.R		Functions used to test normality in the
+normality_functions.R		Functions used to test normality and print results
-							simulation studies.
+							for the simulation studies.

-resid_functions.R			Functions to calculate the minimally confounded
-							residuals and other residuals for a hierarchical linear model.
+resid_functions.R			Functions for "by hand" calculation of residuals

-utility_function.R			Helper functions for lme4 for the simulation studies
+utility_functions.R			Helper functions for lme4 for the simulation studies

 radon_revisited.R			R script used to generate table 4 and figure 11